Rivals of Aether

 “Very poor and lazy character design, hitboxes don't match animations, characters can't get on stage when their feet are over the ledge, projectile spam is broken or requires extremely high skill to get around, impossible to tell the animation for missed tech/hitstun, hitstun isn't consistent based on your knockback, sword character has terrible range compared to most of the cast and her 'tippers' are in the middle of the sword for half her moves.”

-“Good idea in general but some really bad character design and an online experience that is either laggy or filled with players that will destroy you.”
+“Good idea in general but some really bad character design and an online experience that is either laggy or filled with players that will easily defeat you.”

 - 54 % positive mentions

-The game boasts exceptional replayability, primarily driven by its robust Steam Workshop support, which allows for an almost infinite variety of characters, stages, and mods created by the community.
-Players appreciate the unique mechanics and balanced roster, making both the base game and modded content highly engaging for repeated play.
-Overall, the combination of fun gameplay and extensive modding options ensures that players can enjoy the game for countless hours.
+The game boasts exceptional replayability, primarily driven by its robust Steam Workshop support, which allows players to access an almost limitless array of characters, stages, and mods.
+Users highlight the fun and unique gameplay mechanics, alongside a well-balanced roster, making both the base game and modded content highly engaging.
+Overall, the combination of community-created content and the game's inherent design ensures a continually fresh and entertaining experience.

 “The sheer amount of random things you can play as is astounding and makes the game endlessly replayable.”

-“Honestly, the addition of the workshop alone makes this game worth $30 as it provides near infinite replayability and fun.”
+“Honestly, the addition of the workshop alone makes this game worth $30 as it makes for near infinite replayability and fun.”

 “Bots are too stupid to be worth fighting after a day or two, the single player is short-lived and has no real replay value; the endless mode is novel but not a game unto itself.”